mitschabaude/watever/README.md

 // "Hello, mitschabaude!
 I see you have 19 github repositories."
 ```

-To achieve this, we're going to import the following JS module which can fetch the number of repositories from the Github REST API:
+To achieve this, we're going to import the following JS module, which can fetch the number of repos from Github's REST API:

 ```js
 // github.js